flolu/terra-make/README.md

 ## Important:
 * All terraform configuration files must be present at the path {root}/terraform/main
-* Google cloud only for now.
+* Google cloud only.
 Porting the scripts to other Cloud proividers largely means replacing the terraform configuration.
 * No bazel config provided.
 Bazel is well documented.
 Example of how to build containers with Bazel can be [found here](https://github.com/marvin-hansen/bazel-docker)
-* No native Windows support.
-Only Linux or WSL for now.
+* No native Windows / Mac support.
+Just Linux or WSL only.
-* Mac not tested.

 ## Requirements
 * Ubuntu 20.04.1 LTS (Focal Fossa) environment i.e. Docker / WSL etc.